Wandalen/wMathModels/doc/eng/tutorial/Introduction.md

 /* log : Euler from Quat : [ 1.0, 0.0, 0.50, 0.0, 1.0, 2.0 ] */
 ```

 The vector `euler1` which is a container for an instance of the Euler's angles mathematical model is created.
 Quaternion is written into the variable `quat` which is the result of converting from Euler's angles `euler1`.
 The value of the Euler's angles is written into the variable `euler2` which is the result of converting the quaternion `quat`.
-From the output it's clear that the transformation which is described by the Euler's angles at the beginning of the example is preserved.
+From the output, it's clear that the transformation which is described by Euler's angles at the beginning of the example is preserved.

 ### Models overview